nikkow/node-red-contrib-tahoma/README.md

 ## Configuration

-In order to use this node, you need to have a Somfy account.
-If you already use the Tahoma Box and the mobile apps, you should have one.
+This node relies on the Local API provided by Somfy, and available on the Tahoma box (from v2 onwards -as per Somfy documentation).

-You will also need to create an app on the developer portal in order to retrieve a set of required credentials.
-This [guide](https://github.com/nikkow/node-red-contrib-tahoma/wiki/How-to-create-an-Somfy-Open-API-app%3F) will walk you through this process.
+You will need to **enable the developer mode** on your Somfy account to use this module.
+This [guide](https://github.com/nikkow/node-red-contrib-tahoma/wiki/How-to-enable-the-developer-mode%3F) will walk you through this process.

 When creating your first node, you will be asked to provide your e-mail and password used to login to your Somfy account.
-These will be used to connect to the API (of course, they will only be used locally, they are not forwarded to me :)).
+These will be used to generate a token to interact with your box (they will not be saved at all on your instance).
+The pin code of your box will also be required.
+This information is available on your Somfy account.

 ## Usage